 John Mordechai Gottman was born in 1942 in the Dominican Republic to Orthodox Jewish parents.
-Gottman attended Lubavitch Yeshiva Elementary in Brooklyn, New York, and was raised as a practicing Orthodox Jew.
-He is widely known for his work in family and relationship therapy and analysis and marital stability.
-He is a Professor Emeritus of psychology at the University of Washington and heads The Relationship Research Institute and the Gottman Institute with his wife, Dr. Julie Schwartz Gottman.
+Gottman attended Lubavitch Yeshiva Elementary in Brooklyn, New York.
+He has a PhD in psychology from the University of Wisconsin in Madison, and he did his postdoctoral work at the University of Colorado in 1971 and 1972.
+Gottman is a Professor Emeritus of psychology at the University of Washington and heads The Relationship Research Institute and the Gottman Institute with his wife, Dr. Julie Schwartz Gottman.
 The institute provides therapeutic treatment to couples and trains professionals in the Gottman Method.

 Contribution to Psychology